shuaibr/daily-quran/README.md

     - The bot can send users a daily verse or reflection to promote spiritual engagement.

 4. Yearly Khatam (Finish reading the Quran every year) (Coming Soon):
     - Get closer to Allah by subscribing to our Khatam program.
-By only reading 20 verses a day, you can finish the Quran in one year.
+By only reading 20 verses a day, you can finish reading the Quran in one year.

 5. Chapter Overview (Coming Soon):
     - Users can get a summary or overview of a specific chapter, including its themes and key verses.